Learn how to help your child or toddler with picky eating. Get practical tips and strategies you can start today for the picky eater in your life!

 While I don’t want any parent to panic, I do think being proactive is important.
 Hundreds of times over I’ve heard from parents of children now labeled with Avoidant Restrictive Food Intake Disorder (ARFID), Selective Eating Disorder (SED), and Extreme Picky Eating that they were told from doctors, “Don’t worry, they’ll grow out of it.”

 But, the day never comes for some kids.
+Find out more about if and when they might here.

 That’s what we all want to avoid, right?
 The tips you’ll learn below will help you prevent that from happening, or help you turn around severe picky eating.